 - Increasing the frequency of fire patrols and involving the community in fire monitoring

 - Carrying out coordinated fire suppression with local authorities.
 A police report is also lodged for every incident.

 Working with Our Supply Chain

-We engage pro-actively with suppliers in high-risk areas to help them build capacity in fire management, prevention, and suppression.
+We engage proactively with suppliers in high-risk areas to help them build capacity in fire management, prevention, and suppression.
 We are ensuring our supply chain comply with our Zero Burning Policy.

 Finding Long-Term Solutions

-In November 2015, we announced a Peat Ecosystem Rehabilitation Project in PT AMNL in West Kalimantan.
-This will focus on rehabilitating a peat conservation area of around 2,600 hectares and involving the community in joint conservation efforts.
-It is in line with the Indonesian Government focus on protecting and restoring peat areas.
+In 2015, we announced a Peat Ecosystem Rehabilitation Project in PT AMNL in West Kalimantan.
+The project focuses on rehabilitating a peat conservation area of around 2,600 hectares and involving the community in joint conservation efforts.
+This is in line with the Indonesian Government focus on protecting and restoring peat areas.